cloudant/terraform-provider-ibm/examples/ibm-cloudant/standard-plan-with-data-events/README.md

 # IBM Cloudant example for Standard plan with data event tracking

-This example shows how to create a Standard plan Cloudant instance.
+This example shows how to create a Standard plan Cloudant instance with data event tracking.

 To run, configure your IBM Cloudant provider